utopia-foss/dantro/doc/specializing.rst

 .. _spec_plot_creators:

-Specializing :py:class:`~dantro.plot_creators.pcr_base.BasePlotCreator`
+Specializing :py:class:`~dantro.plot.creators.base.BasePlotCreator`
 -----------------------------------------------------------------------
 As described in :doc:`plotting/plot_creators`, dantro already supplies a range of plot creators.
-Furthermore, dantro provides the :py:class:`~dantro.plot_creators.pcr_base.BasePlotCreator`, which provides an interface and a lot of the commonly used functionality.
+Furthermore, dantro provides the :py:class:`~dantro.plot.creators.base.BasePlotCreator`, which provides an interface and a lot of the commonly used functionality.

 Specialization thus can be of two kinds: